By-Laws in Downloadable Format

 Section 8.
 Dismissal.
 A minister may be dismissed by a two thirds (2/3) vote of the full members present at a congregational meeting called for that purpose.
 Voting methods shall be described in Article V Section 6.
 In the event of a dismissal, a severance salary of the minister shall continue for three months.

 Section 2.
 Leadership Development Committee.
-The name of the Committee is the Leadership Development Committee (formerly known as the Nominating Committee), and it actively encourages the development of the lay leadership of the Congregation.
+The Leadership Development Committee actively encourages the development of the lay leadership of the Congregation.
 The Committee shall also solicit qualified candidates for vacant positions on the Board of Trustees, the Special Funds Committee, the Leadership Development Committee, and, as necessary, other Congregational Committees.
 As needed, upon Board request, the Committee will create a slate of candidates for a special purpose such as a Committee to Select a Minister or delegate selection, subject either to Board approval and/or Congregational vote, as appropriate.
 These candidates will be voted on at the Annual Congregational Meeting.
 The Committee is also in charge of conducting the election at the Annual Meetings.

 - Number, Terms of Office, How Elected.
 The Committee shall be composed of seven (7) voting members.
 All members shall be elected for two (2) year terms with elections of three (3) new members to the Committee in one year and four (4) members in the next, but in the opposite years of the Board’s cycle of 3 and 4.
 No more than two terms may be served consecutively.